 Flu season in the United States is between October and May each year.
-Because of this, you should consider getting a flu shot as early as October to protect yourself.
+Because of this, consider getting a flu shot as early as October to protect yourself.

 The flu is a highly contagious respiratory illness that causes a range of symptoms.
-Common symptoms include sore throat, coughing, runny nose, fatigue, chills, body aches, and headache.
+Common symptoms include:

-Some infections are mild and symptoms improve in one to two weeks.
-But life-threatening complications can occur in people who have a weakened immune system, such as adults ages 65 and older.
+Some infections are mild, and symptoms can improve in 1 to 2 weeks.
+But life threatening complications can occur in people who have a weakened immune system, such as adults ages 65 and older.

 Flu shots are safe for most people ages 6 months and older.
-Here’s a look at the different types of flu shots, as well as information on who is eligible for each type.
+Here’s a look at the different types of flu shots, as well as information on who’s eligible for each type.

 Regular standard-dose trivalent shots

-These are egg-grown flu vaccines administered by needle into a muscle in the arm.
+These are egg-grown flu vaccines administered by a needle into a muscle in your arm.
 Standard-dose vaccines are for people ages 18 to 64.

-This shot, called Fluad, is another high-dose flu vaccine approved for people ages 65 and older.
+These shots, called Fluad (trivalent) and Fluad Quadrivalent, are another option for flu vaccines that are approved for people ages 65 and older.
 It includes an ingredient called adjuvant, which also creates a stronger immune system response.

 Regular standard-dose quadrivalent shot

 The standard-dose flu shot is available to people ages 6 months and older.
 There’s also the option of a quadrivalent shot that contains the virus grown in a cell culture.
-This particular vaccine is only available to those ages four and older.
+This particular vaccine is only available to people ages 4 years and older.

 Recombinant quadrivalent shot

-This vaccine isn’t manufactured or grown from eggs, making it a suitable alternative for those who have an egg allergy.
+This vaccine isn’t manufactured or grown from eggs, making it a suitable alternative for those who have severe egg allergy.
 It’s approved for people ages 18 and older.

 Live attenuated intranasal spray